IF YOU’RE CONTEMPLATING A TWEAKMENT, THIS IS WHAT YOU MUST KNOW.

 In the practitioner finder on this site, you can see whether a practitioner is a doctor, surgeon, dentist, dermatologist or aesthetic nurse.
 Advice on tweakments usually says: ‘Check your practitioner’s qualifications.’
 An appropriate medical qualification is a good place you start.

-There are few specific qualifications relevant to tweakments – if you’re lucky, your practitioner might have done an MSc in Aesthetics Medicine – but you can also check to see if they are registered with one of the following associations, all of which insist on high standards of competence and safety.
+There are few specific qualifications relevant to tweakments – if you’re lucky, your practitioner might have done an MSc in Aesthetic Medicine – but you can also check to see if they are registered with one of the following associations, all of which insist on high standards of competence and safety.

 – British College of Aesthetic Medicine (bcam.ac.uk)